 Before correcting another Christian, then, we should first evaluate our own life.
 Are we dealing with sin as needed personally?
 Once this area is addressed, then we can move forward to correct another Christian.
 When seeking to correct another Christian, Paul's advice is key: "speaking the truth in love" (Ephesians 4:15).
 Our goal is to speak what is true in a way that shows care and love.

 In addition, Matthew 18:15-20 offers the biblical pattern of reconciliation regarding correction of a person who has sinned against you.
 First, "If your brother sins against you, go and tell him his fault, between you and him alone.
-If he listens to you, you have gained your brother" (v.
-15).
+If he listens to you, you have gained your brother" (Matthew 18:15).

-If private confrontation is unsuccessful, the next step is to include one or two other people (v.
-16).
-The next step is to involve your local church congregation (assuming the person involved is involved in your local church, v.
-17).
-If this is unsuccessful, the person is to be treated as a "Gentile and a tax collector" (V. 18).
+If private confrontation is unsuccessful, the next step is to include one or two other people (Matthew 18:16).
+The next step is to involve your local church congregation (assuming the person is part of your local church; Matthew 18:17).
+If this is unsuccessful, the person is to be treated as a "Gentile and a tax collector" (Matthew 18:18).
 In other words, this meant the person was to be treated as an unbeliever.

 How would you treat an unbeliever?
 Even in a worst-case scenario, you would still treat the other person with dignity and respect.
 However, when a person is unresponsive to the pleas of many Christians seeking his or her correction, it may be that the person is not truly a Christian.
 Instead of close fellowship, the goal is then prayer and possibly evangelism.
 The goal is for the person to repent and again be part of the church.